MartinTeeVarga/sm4.github.io/index.md

 ---
 {% include JB/setup %}

-I get to use a lot of new technologies in my current job at Pacific Knowledge Systems.
+I get to use a lot of new technologies in my current job.
 Everyday I am going through a lot of frustration since not many people do what we do now, resources are scattered and questions on Stackoverflow unanswered.
 I am going to share my findings to hopefully save somebody else from the same fate.

 <ul class="posts">
   {% for post in site.posts %}